TugboatQA/docs/reference/services/index.md

 maintained by [Elastic.co](https://www.docker.elastic.co/).
 These images are based on CentOS.

-### MariaDB/MySQL
+### MySQL/MariaDB/Percona

-The MariaDB and MySQL images are configured the same way.
+The MySQL, MariaDB, and Percona images are configured the same way.
 Each have a default database named `tugboat` as well as a user named `tugboat` with a password of `tugboat`.
 The `tugboat` user has full access to the `tugboat` database.
 In addition, the `root` database user does not have a password, but can only be used to connect to the database from the MariaDB or MySQL service.

 This means that in order to do any root-level database operations, they must be done by the commands defined for the MySQL or MariaDB service.